KevDen01/AWS-Terraform-CICD-EC2-VPC-NAT-Infrastructure/README.md

 The GitHub Actions pipeline automates the following tasks:

 1. **Apply**:
+   - Checks if the S3 bucket, DynamoDB table, and EC2 key pairs exist.
+   - Creates the S3 bucket for Terraform state if it doesn’t exist and stores the name in AWS SSM Parameter Store.
+   - Dynamically generates the `backend.tf` file to ensure consistent backend configuration.
    - Initializes Terraform and applies the configuration to deploy resources.
 2. **Destroy**:
+   - Cleans up resources by:
-   - Destroys all Terraform-managed resources.
+     - Destroying all Terraform-managed infrastructure.
+     - Emptying and deleting the S3 bucket.
-   - Deletes additional resources not managed by Terraform (e.g., S3 bucket, DynamoDB table, and key pairs).
+     - Deleting the DynamoDB table and EC2 key pairs.

+---

 ### Commenting/Uncommenting Steps for Apply/Destroy

 The pipeline is configured with steps for both `apply` and `destroy`.
 By default:
-- `Apply` steps are enabled.
+- **Apply** steps are enabled.
-- `Destroy` steps are **commented out** to prevent accidental deletion of resources.
+- **Destroy** steps are **commented out** to prevent accidental deletion of resources.

 To **apply** the configuration:
 1. Leave the `apply` steps uncommented.